 With its Reels feature, the Facebook-owned app allows users to create 15-second video and audio clips.
-It’s no secret that the success of TikTok resulted in Instagram launching Reels.
+It’s no secret that the success of TikTok resulted in Instagram launching a brand Reels.
 But where Instagram comes out on top is through its distribution options: Reels, Stories, and curated images.
 Because Instagram has already built a strong foundation with the creative community, it beats TikTok, which is still just getting started and acts more like a media distribution channel than a social platform.

 Major brands are already using Reels to participate in trending social media challenges, collaborate with influencers, and sell via Reels’ shopping function.
 If your digital footprint is still relatively small, this represents a great opportunity to grow.
 By becoming an early adopter, you can significantly expand your reach because Instagram will prioritize videos created on its new feature over other content.
 With that in mind, here are four strategies for creating engaging short-form content for Instagram Reels:

 If you’re releasing a new product or service, Reels is a great place to give fans a first glimpse.
 The popular streaming service Netflix is a great example of this.
 The company’s Reels provide another way for its 25.3 million followers to experience TV show teasers and trailers.
 Rather than overwhelming viewers with a barrage of videos, Netflix aims for quality — and so should you.
 Give your followers an engaging and exclusive look at a product, service, or event.